openshift/ci-docs/content/en/docs/release-oversight/tooling.md

 TRT’s tooling can send your team Slack alerts on [metrics that Sippy publishes](https://sippy.dptools.openshift.org/metrics).
 This includes job pass rates over the past days/week, and Component Readiness regressions for your component.

-Alerts are defined in the private continuous-release-jobs repo for the DPCR cluster.
+Alerts are defined in the private continuous-release-jobs repository for the DPCR cluster (check the README.md file in the `trt-monitoring` directory to setup the integration).

-When an alert fires in your slack channel, following the link provided will take you to Alert Manager.
+When an alert fires in your slack channel, following the link provided will take you to Alertmanager.
 Here the alert can be silenced if you feel it is correct and safe to do so.
 Choose an appropriate timeframe to silence for as the problem is worked on, and identify yourself as the creator.

 To request additional metrics to be published by Sippy, [please file a JIRA issue in the TRT project](https://issues.redhat.com/secure/CreateIssue.jspa?pid=12323832&issuetype=17).